DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 having potions to 20% (we don’t want everyone to have those, right?) and the number of potions to 3.
-* **SmoothCam (if you are using the mod from the *Interface* section of the add-on)** - Activate the preset in *Presets* by pressing on *Slot 6:
+* **SmoothCam (if you are using the mod from the *Interface* section of the add-on)** - Activate the preset in *Presets* by pressing on *Slot 1:
-Octavian’s Preset* in *Load Preset*.
+DocOct* in *Load Preset*.
 If you want, you can also enable shoulder swapping in *Following* by choosing your shoulder swap key.
 I recommend one of your mouse’s buttons if you have many buttons on it.
-Then in *Crosshair*, enable *3D Magic Crosshair,* set minimum and maximum crosshair size to 40, enable *Stealth Meter Offset* and an option to always offset it, then set its Y offset to 200 (stealth meter and its offset's activation instructions should not be needed after the update of Smoothcam, but I will leave them to be for reference and for Y offset’s changes).
+Then in *Crosshair*, enable *3D Magic Crosshair,* enable size manipulation, set minimum and maximum crosshair size to 40, then set stealth meter's Y offset to 200.
 * **SSoB** - Enable markers on the Stones of Barenziah.
 * **Storm Lightning** - The default preset of the mod is not realistic at all (it feels like lightning from the skies is literally hunting for me), so choose realistic preset to avoid that.
 * **Werewolf Widget Control (if you are using the mod from the *Interface* section of the